SyamPhanindraChavva/airbus_hackathon_backend/read.md

 We have implemented
--> inserting the form data of each airplane or flight into db ->getting all the headline data and description from the db ->getting the data based on fliters
+-> inserting the form data of each airplane or flight into db ->getting all the headline data and description from the db ->getting the data based on filters
 The filters are as combination of
 ->msn
 ->flight_no